Winnti Scenario: Biotech R&D Espionage

 - Building life sciences doctrine for supply chain espionage incidents affecting both IP and regulated personal data

-- Structuring governance when commercial, regulatory, and counterintelligence timelines diverge simultaneously
+- Structuring governance when commercial, CFCS coordination, and operational recovery timelines diverge simultaneously

 - Sustaining long-term R&D security investment in environments where vendor-dependent operations constrain isolation options